ewelot/airtools/doc/manual-en.md

 For DSLR images it is possible to provide a file which contains a list of known hot pixels.
 Those will be replaced by the interpolation algorithm during the debayering step.
-The hot pixel file must be named using the telescope/camera identifier as defined in ‘camera.dat’, e.g. if the identifier is N16C then provide a hot pixel file ‘hotpix.n16c.dat’ is the project directory.
+The hot pixel file must be named using the telescope/camera identifier as defined in `camera.dat`, e.g. if the identifier is `N16C` then provide a hot pixel file `hotpix.n16c.dat` is the project directory.
 It is a simple text file containing one line of at least 3 space separated values per pixel.
 The values are image coordinates in x (starting at left with 0) and y (starting at top with 0) and a third fixed value of 0.